View Document Text

 impacts on a client’s performance.

-Natural & Unavoidable Events risk - Global markets are interconnected, and events like
+Natural & Unavoidable Events Risk - Global markets are interconnected, and natural disasters

-have exposure to countries and markets impacted by such events, which could result in
+economic disruption.
+Clients may have exposure to markets affected by such events, which

 Item 9 Disciplinary Information